data-miner00/book/contents/blockchain/deploy-smart-contracts-avalanche-local-network-with-hardhat.md

 yarn accounts --network local
 ```

-If there are 5 accounts in the accounts array within `hardhat.config.ts`, then it should display 5 corresponsing public address of the accounts.
+If there are 5 accounts in the accounts array within `hardhat.config.ts`, then it should display 5 corresponding public address of the accounts.

 ## Deploying Smart Contracts